ahuh/docker-torrent-factory/README.md

 └── Videos          # Misc videos on NAS, published with MiniDLNA
 ```

+## Installation

 ### Preparation
-Before running container, you have to retrieve UID and GID for the user used to mount your tv shows directory:
+Before running the containers, you have to retrieve UID and GID for the user used to mount your directories (configuration, medias):
 * Get user UID:
 ```
 $ id -u <user>